Written by: Michael Den Boer on January 11th, 2011

 Deep Red comes on a 50 GB dual layer BluRay.
 The film is presented in a 1080 progressive anamorphic widescreen.
 The seconds disc which contains the International Theatrical Cut of Deep Red is a single layer 25 GB BluRay.
 Color reproduction, flesh tones, contrast and black levels all look very good.
 There are no problems with compression and details generally look crisp.
 There is a healthy layer of grain that varies in degree throughout and DNR while present it is never too intrusive.
 In all this transfer is a marked improvement over all previous DVD releases.
 Quality wise the transfer for the Director’s Cut and the International Theatrical Cut are comparable and look like they come from the same source.
 With the main difference being the opening and ending titles for the International Theatrical Cut have been taken from an lesser source (these credits are in English).
 It should be noted that on some BluRay players there is a noticeable glitch at the 45 minute 27 second mark.

-This release comes with three audio options, a DTS-HD 5.1 mix in Italian, a Dolby Digital Stereo mix in Italian and a Dolby Digital Mono / Stereo mix in English.
+This release comes with three audio options, a DTS-HD 5.1 mix in Italian, a Dolby Digital mono mix in Italian and a Dolby Digital Mono mix in English and Italian.
 All the audio mixes are in very good shape as there are no major issues with background noise or distortion.
 Dialog is consistently clear and everything sounds balanced.
 The strongest audio mix is the DTS-HD 5.1 mix in Italian.
 With Goblins score benefiting most from this audio mix.
 Also included with this release are removable English subtitles that are easy to follow and error free.

 Extras for this release are spread over two discs.
-Extras on disc one include a brief intro before the film with composer Claudio Simonetti, two trailers, the U.S. theatrical trailer (2 minutes 47 seconds – anamorphic widescreen) and the Italian theatrical trailer (1 minute 52 seconds – anamorphic widescreen, in Italian with English subttitles).
-Other extras include three features, ‘Lady in Red – Daria Nicolodi Remembers Profondo Rosso’ (20 minutes 39 seconds – anamorphic widescreen, in Italian with English subtitles), ‘Music to Murder For! – Claudio Simonetti on Deep Red’ ( 15 minutes 26 seconds – anamorphic widescreen, in English) and ‘Rosso Recollections – Dario Argento’s Deep Genius’ (13 minutes 59 seconds – anamorphic widescreen, in Italian with English subtitles).
+Extras on disc one include a brief intro before the film with composer Claudio Simonetti, two trailers, the U.S. theatrical trailer (2 minutes 47 seconds) and the Italian theatrical trailer (1 minute 52 seconds, in Italian with English subttitles).
+Other extras include three features, ‘Lady in Red – Daria Nicolodi Remembers Profondo Rosso’ (20 minutes 39 seconds, in Italian with English subtitles), ‘Music to Murder For! – Claudio Simonetti on Deep Red’ (15 minutes 26 seconds, in English) and ‘Rosso Recollections – Dario Argento’s Deep Genius’ (13 minutes 59 seconds, in Italian with English subtitles).
 Rounding out the extras on disc one is a audio commentary with Dario Argento expert Thomas Rostock.
 The most interesting of the three interviews is the one with Daria Nicolodi, who not only discusses her performance.
 She also candidly discuses her relationship with Dario Argento.
 The interview with Claudio Simonetti is also very good.
 He discusses Goblin, Deep Red and working with Dario Argento.
 Easily the weakest of the three interviews is the one with Dario Argento, who does not reveal anything that has not been covered in any of the numerous other interviews that he has done.
 The audio commentary with Thomas Rostock is a informative and at times insightful track.

-Extras on disc two include a segment titled ‘Rosso from Celluloid to Shop’ (14 minutes 46 seconds – anamorphic widescreen, in Italian with English subtitles) and International Theatrical Cut of Deep Red (104 minutes 42 seconds – anamorphic widescreen, with English subtitles).
+Extras on disc two include a segment titled ‘Rosso from Celluloid to Shop’ (14 minutes 46 seconds, in Italian with English subtitles) and International Theatrical Cut of Deep Red (104 minutes 42 seconds –1080 Progressive Widescreen, in English with English SDH subtitles).
 The segment titled ‘Rosso from Celluloid to Shop’ is essentially Luigi Cozzi giving a tour of his store Profondo Rosso.

 Also included with this release Also included with this release are a 4 Panel reversible sleeve with original and newly commissioned art work, Double-sided fold-out poster and a booklet with informative liner notes about the film that was written by Alan Jones author of ‘Profondo Argento’.
 Overall Deep Red gets a strong BluRay release from Arrow Video.